Virtualization-projects/panamax-ui-wiki/Cloud-Provider-Installation-of-Panamax-Client.md

    * 22,TCP, Source= Anywhere
    * 3000, TCP, Source = Anywhere
    * Any additional ports your application requires
-1. On the Image Library dashboard, search for the CoreOS 444.4.0 image: _img-fpeuh_, and create a new Cloud Server
+1. On the Image Library dashboard, search for the CoreOS Stable, and create a new Cloud Server
    * Select the server cloud create above
    * Use, at minimum, the Small (2GB) Server type
 1. Create a new public IP on the Cloud IPs dashboard and assign it to the newly created CoreOS server